 Arranged marriages were still the norm in the seventeenth century, but some people did manage to marry for love.
 This in fact was one of the main themes of the comedies of Molière (1622-1673).
 Typically, one of the parents in his plays tried to marry off the daughter to some older man such as a fatuous intellectual in Les Femmes savantes (The Learned Ladies) or a foppish aristocrat in Le Bourgeois gentilhomme (The bourgeois nobleman) or a pseudo-religious hypocrite in Tartuffe.
 But the daughter always managed to foil these plans with the help of the other characters, including her boyfriend and especially the maid, who always had the best lines in Molière’s plays.

 Madame de Maintenon was not a fan of Molière’s plays.
-For one thing, she might have felt attacked by one of his early plays, Les Précieuses ridicules (though I have found no proof of this).
+For one thing, she had been a well-known Précieuse in her early twenties, so she might have felt attacked by one of his early plays, Les Précieuses ridicules (though I have found no proof of this).
 In any case, she found Molière’s plays too frivolous and controversial to be read by the girls in her school.
 One of the teachers, Madame de la Maisonfort, was at least reprimanded and probably fired for letting her pupils read the plays of Molière and the novels of Madeleine de Scudéry (1607–1701).

 Speaking of Madeleine de Scudéry, one of her early novels included a character called Lyriane, who was widely assumed to represent Françoise d’Aubigné, the future Madame de Maintenon, when she was in her early twenties and married to the playwright Paul Scarron.